jet/equinox/DOCUMENTATION.md

   - if the total length including the new `e`vents would exceed `maxEvents`, the Tip is 'renamed' (gets its `id` set to `i.toString()`) to become a batch, and the new events go into the new Tip-Batch, the _tip_ gets frozen as a `Batch`, and the new request becomes the _tip_ (as an atomic transaction on the server side)

 - (PROPOSAL/FUTURE) `thirdPartyUnfoldRetention`: how many events to keep before the base (`i`) of the batch if required by lagging `u`nfolds which would otherwise fall out of scope as a result of the appends in this batch (this will default to `0`, so for example if a writer says maxEvents `10` and there is an `u`nfold based on an event more than `10` old it will be removed as part of the appending process)
-- (PROPOSAL/FUTURE): adding an `expectedEtag` would enable competing writers to maintain and update `u`nfold data in a consistent fashion (backign off and retrying in the case of conflict, _without any events being written per state change_)
+- (PROPOSAL/FUTURE): adding an `expectedEtag` would enable competing writers to maintain and update `u`nfold data in a consistent fashion (backing off and retrying in the case of conflict, _without any events being written per state change_)

 # Equinox.Cosmos.Core.Events